guilhermehas/guilhermehas.github.io/posts/keyther.md

 our lazy copy is observationally equivalent to the eager version.
 The verification approach described in *Deductive verification of Solidity smart contracts with SSCalc* is based on these semantics.

-Jiao Jiao, Shang{-}Wei Lin and Jun Sun developed an operational semantics for Solidity within the K-framework.
+Jiao Jiao, Shang-Wei Lin and Jun Sun developed an operational semantics for Solidity within the K-framework.
 The semantics is less abstract and closer to low-level representations.
 To the best of our understanding, they model both memory and storage as a list/mapping from addresses to values.